 The Alliance and USF have entered into a service agreement which is renewed annually for a term of one year in which USF pays for administration and management services conducted by the Alliance.
 In addition, USF will provide grants to the Alliance to cover certain program costs.
-During the years ended June 30, 2024 and June 30, 2023, the Alliance received total funding of \$2,019,004 and \$1,329,465, respectively.
-At June 30, 2024 and June 30, 2023, \$344,872 and \$440,093, respectively, was due from USF and is included in grant receivable, related party in the accompanying statement of financial position.
+During the years ended June 30, 2025 and 2024, the Alliance received total funding of \$2,000,312 and \$2,019,004, respectively.
+At June 30, 2025 and 2024, the amount due from USF was \$569,764 and \$344,872, respectively.
+This was included in grant receivable, related party in the accompanying statements of financial position.